 Turn the baking sheet, with the legs already glue on, upside down.
 My pictures will look different than you will have to do it because I glued this part on first.
-It will probably be easiest to place the pan at the edge of a table.
+It will probably be easiest to place the pan upside down at the edge of a table.
 Turn the trellis over and place the glued side on the baking sheet, allowing the tall side to hang off the table.
 I was able to just place the baking sheet on the trellis since I glued the legs on first, but, trust me, it’s not worth the extra work!

 Place something heavy on top of the trellis on the pan just like you did while the legs dried.

 After I placed my plant stand on my porch with plants on it, I decided the front of the trellis needed something extra.
 I plan to create a welcome sign to place on it, but I had a small farmhouse style framed sign from Dollar Tree that I added for the time being.
 Place a pipe cleaner or floral wire on the back of the sign so that you can attach it to the outdoor plant stand without glue.
 That way you can switch it out for the season.